coupergateway/couper-examples/sending-jwt-upstream/README.md

 Extending the example [JWT Access Control](/jwt-access-control/README.md) we now want to send certain JWT claims to the backend protected by Couper's access control.

-In the following example we use tokens and keys from https://jwt.io/.
+In the following example we use tokens created by https://jwt.io/.

 First, we take the configuration file from the "JWT Access Control" example: